-I am a contemporary artist working from my new seaside studio overlooking the Gower coastline in Wales.
+I am a contemporary artist working from my studio on the beautiful Gower Peninsula in Wales.
 My focus is on the natural world and I take inspiration from the coast and countryside surrounding my studio.
 I paint exclusively with specialist Japanese watercolours and incorporate 24k gold leaf into many of my works.

 I went on to study for a BA (Hons) in the History of Art and Architecture at the University of Reading, followed by a three year PG Dip (Cons) in Painting Restoration at the Courtauld Institute of Art in London.
-Throughout every University holidays I undertook an internship at the National Museum of Wales Painting Conservation studio.
+Throughout every university holidays I undertook an internship at the National Museum of Wales Painting Conservation studio.
 It was here that I was taught the skill of gilding by the head conservator Kate Lowry.
-On graduating from the Courtauld, I immediately began working as the Painting Restorer at the Glynn Vivian Art Gallery, Wales and was responsible for the conservation and preservation of the gallery collection, which included paintings, prints, miniatures, sculpture and china, as well as overseeing the preservation of works of art across the County's buildings.
+On graduating from the Courtauld, I returned to Wales and immediately began working as the Painting Restorer at the Glynn Vivian Art Gallery, Swansea.
+I was responsible for the conservation and preservation of the gallery collection, which included paintings, prints, miniatures, sculpture and china, as well as overseeing the preservation of works of art across the County's buildings.
 I also worked on the Gallery's many touring exhibitions which saw a wide variety of work spanning many centuries on display.

 I regularly accept commissions.
 If you would like to contact me to discuss and find out about availability please email email@example.com